Biographies Characteristics Analysis

 Physiology and medicine

-"for his work in the physiology of digestion"
+"for his work on the physiology of digestion"

 Born in 1849 in Ryazan